On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Introduction

+We put forth the MRF's relevance for risk modelling through two objectives.
 One of our objectives is to highlight the computational methods' practicality and their applicability to actuarial science.
 We will discuss this through two tasks.
 First, we aim to evaluate the aggregate risk of the portfolio by studying the distribution of $S$ in \eqref{eq:model} and developing efficient methods to evaluate its pmf without resorting to approximations.
 Second, we aim to assess the contribution of every component of the portfolio $\boldsymbol{X}$ to the aggregate claim amount, and we perform this risk allocation twofold.
-For an allocation \textit{ex-ante}, we resort to the computation of the contribution to the TVaR under Euler's principle, see \cite{tasche2007capital}; for an allocation \textit{ex-post}, we turn to conditional-mean risk-sharing, see \cite{denuit2012convex} and subsequent work.
+For an allocation \textit{ex-ante}, we resort to the contribution to the TVaR under Euler's principle, see \cite{tasche2007capital}; for an allocation \textit{ex-post}, we turn to conditional-mean risk-sharing, see \cite{denuit2012convex} and subsequent work.
 Algorithms for its exact computation are developed, inspired from the methods put forth in \cite{blier2025efficient}.
-We furthermore provide results allowing for a better understanding of the portfolio's asymptotic behavior, by defining the model on infinite-dimensional trees.
+We furthermore provide results allowing for a better understanding of the portfolio's asymptotic behavior by defining the model on infinite-dimensional trees.

-Another objective of this work is to illustrate the practical relevance and effectiveness of the proposed risk model in real-world applications.
+Another objective is to illustrate the practical relevance and effectiveness of the proposed risk model in real-world applications.
 Notably, from Theorem~7.1 of \cite{coles2001classical}, counts of extreme events follow Poisson distributions.
 This insight provides a natural avenue for applying our model.
 We perform a detailed risk management study on extreme rainfall events data, in which we evaluate tail risk measures (e.g., TVaR) and assess the allocation of extreme losses across different station locations.
-Our study showcases the risk model’s ability to capture dependence structures in multivariate extreme events while maintaining interpretability.
+Our study showcases the risk model's ability to capture dependence structures in multivariate extreme events while maintaining interpretability.
+This paper contributes to the growing use of graphical models in actuarial science, including \cite{oberoi2020graphical}, \cite{denuit2022conditional} and \cite{boucher2024modeling}.